DrlCrg/network-lab/README.md

 ![STAGE04-NT](https://github.com/DrlCrg/network-lab/assets/160629376/03b3808a-b796-47bb-a878-f3f7c5ff4b64)

 An Ubuntu server was set up and linked to the DMZ-SWITCH.
 DOKU-WIKI was also installed and configured.
-Then a VIP was set up for the webserver.
+Then a VIP was set up for the webserver so that if you access the server's ip it would forward it to the Dokuwiki page.

 #Stage 5